wish899/pinpongrobots/README.md

 ## Other files that we did not end up using in the project
 project_vish.ttt contains the file that Vishal used for initial simulation testing.

+We initially had a modern_robotics package provided by Kevin Lynch and Frank Park as part of their software package for the textbook.
+However, since the package didn't work well with our simulation and we wrote our own code for inverse kineamtics, we did not actually end up using this package in the project.